martn2023/chess-insights-applied-ML/README.md

 When I was populating the table of plaeyrs, I wanted to plant 5 seeds and gain diversity through a BFS, not DFS.
 Outside of LeetCode this was my first Breadth-First Search.
 If I used a queue (FIFO), I could get the ordering I wanted for which players to search, but every time I ran into a duplicate name, I'd have to search the whole queue again to avoid double-touching.
 I then considered using a stack, which would have faster lookups, but wouldn't have the ordering I needed.
 What I hadn't considered until this project was using BOTH at the same time.

+## C. API Pulls May Require Headers
+I was blocked on one of my data pull scripts until I put a header in

 # V. Quick-Start Guide